- Debt collection agencies work on behalf of creditors to get you to pay.

 In most cases, you probably owe money to the collection agency.
 However, since you didn't borrow money or receive a service from them, you probably won't recognize their name.

-Federal and state laws regulate collection agencies and how collectors can operate.
-Original creditors must also follow debt collection rules when attempting to collect a delinquent debt.
-One of their obligations is to prove that the debt is authentic.
+Federal and state laws regulate collection agencies and third-party debt collectors' operations.
+The federal law that applies to third party agencies does not govern original creditors, but they must also follow specific debt collection rules when attempting to collect from a debtor.
+One of their obligations is to verify that the debt is authentic.

 The first thing that you need to do is validate the debt.
-Once contacted by a debt collector, you have thirty days to ask for verification.
+Once a debt collector contacts, you have thirty days to ask for verification.
 Send a debt validation letter through registered mail.
 Check the bills.com page for a sample letter.
 The debt collector must cease collection activities until they send you a copy of the verification.
 Their letter should include:

 - The name and address of the original creditor.